veloce/scalachessjs/README.md

 * `pgnRead` parse a PGN string a returns the whole game history
 * `pgnDump` takes an initial FEN, a list of moves and returns a formatted PGN string

+An up-to-date and complete API documentation for all topics can be found in the [typescript interfaces](https://github.com/veloce/lichobile/blob/master/src/chess.ts#L34) of lichess mobile client.

 #### Init